-- A. If the data relied upon to support the evaluation conclusion are different from the information initially recorded during analysis, the examiner must record the new information. - B. The FBI Laboratory file must clearly indicate at what stage the recorded information was observed (e.g., analysis or comparison). - C. The examiner may need to use multiple images to record their Analysis, Comparison, and Evaluation process, with each image clearly marked with the stage(s) of information (e.g., writing "analysis" on a second analysis image or adding "comparison" to asset information in a digital image). - D. If multiple images are used, the examiner must compare the data observed in the initial analysis to the data relied upon to support the final analysis and evaluation conclusion. - E. The use of level three detail to effect a conclusion must be recorded in the FBI Laboratory file.
+- A. If the data relied upon to support the evaluation conclusion are different from the information initially recorded during analysis, the examiner must record the new information. - B. The FBI Laboratory file must clearly indicate at what stage the recorded information was observed (e.g., analysis or comparison). - C. The examiner may need to use multiple images to record their Analysis, Comparison, and Evaluation process, with each image clearly marked with the stage(s) of information (e.g., writing "analysis" on a second analysis image or adding "comparison" to asset information in a digital image). - D. The examiner must compare the data observed in the initial analysis to the data relied upon to support the final analysis and evaluation conclusion. - E. The use of level three detail to effect a conclusion must be recorded in the FBI Laboratory file.

-11.1 Records - Images
+11.1 Record Retention-Images

-- A. A copy of all latent print images captured by FBI personnel must be retained, with the exception of images deemed "test" or "exploratory" per the Digital Images (FRD-400). - B. If produced, a negative will be retained along with any required digital images. - C. All annotated images must be retained, regardless of whether the print was determined to be suitable for comparison. - D. If used for comparison, a legible reproduction of the known exemplar(s) must be retained in the FBI Laboratory file.
+- A. A copy of all latent print images (to include any negatives) captured by FBI personnel must be retained, with the exception of images deemed "test" or "exploratory" per the Digital Images document (FRD-400). - B. All annotated images must be retained, regardless of whether the print was determined to be suitable for comparison.